jjs0sbw/standard_matrix_examples/README.md

 SME_README.txt SHA256 hash signature:
 21eae66d9ebc1af5df558192215ffadd38f09089b907b1feb8ae62a6e4fb5bd8

-SHA256 hash signaturs for the other files are in the SME_README.txt file
+SHA256 hash signatures for the other files are in the SME_README.txt file